The quick answer

 Licenced Insolvency Practitioners also need to have an authorising bond issued by a regulated insurer.
 This covers the value of assets that the Licenced Insolvency Practitioner is dealing with.

-Kirks have four Licenced Insolvency Practitioners all regulated by the ICAEW as follows:
+Kirks have three Licenced Insolvency Practitioners all regulated by the ICAEW as follows:

 David Kirk – Licence number 1260.